The tsibble package extends the tidyverse to temporal-context data. Built on top of the tibble, a tsibble (or

 tbl_ts) is a data-centric format, following the tidy data principle (Wickham 2014).
 Compared to the conventional time series objects in R, for example

-mts, the tsibble preserves time indices as the essential component and makes heterogeneous data structures possible.
-Beyond the tibble-like representation, new syntax is introduced to impose additional and informative structures on the tsibble, which is referred to as “key” variables.
-Multiple keys separated by a vertical bar (
+xts, the tsibble preserves time indices as the essential component and makes heterogeneous data structures possible.
+Beyond the tibble-like representation, a “key” comprised of single or multiple variables is introduced to uniquely identify units over time, using a syntactical and user-oriented approach in which it imposes nested or crossed structures on the data.
+Multiple variables separated by a vertical bar (

 |) or a comma (

-,) are expressive of nested or crossed variables.
+,) are expressive of nested or crossed factors.
 This binds hierarchical and grouped time series together into the

 tbl_ts class.
-The tsibble package aims at managing temporal data and getting analysis done in a tidy and modern manner.
+The tsibble package aims at managing temporal data and getting analysis done in a succinct and transparent workflow.

 tsibble() creates a tsibble object, and

 as_tsibble() is an S3 method to coerce other objects to a tsibble.
 An object that a vector/matrix underlies, such as

 hts, can be automated to a tsibble using